ContextMapper/contextmapper.github.io/_docs/language-reference/user-requirements.md

 }
 </pre></div>

 *Note:* As you can see above, both variants allow users to specify multiple _interactions_ or _I want to_ parts in one use case or user story.
+You can see this as a way of expressing related features, for instance those originating from splitting a larger story, or the steps in a use case scenario.